ramyaswati/Conde-Nest-sample-app/README.md

 (green) $ git checkout main
 (main)  $ eb open
 ```
+#### Warning :warning:
-**Warning :warning::** As you know, terminating the entire EB environment also deletes all underlying resources that were created... including the database.
+As you know, terminating the entire EB environment also deletes all underlying resources that were created... **including the database**.
 As best practice, create your database outside of the EB environment and just source it as you would normally do in your code.
+<br /><br />
-And oh, since `Blue-Green` deployment utilizes a `CNAME` swap it's just natural to expect some respectable delays since it will have to propagate over the Public DNS.
+And oh, since **Blue-Green deployment** utilizes a `CNAME` swap it's just natural to expect some respectable delays since it will have to propagate over the Public DNS.
 Okay, I think you should now be able to start picturing its advantages and disadvantages, including the right use cases to apply it. :+1:

 ### Blue version (First environment)
 ![Blue version](./images/eb-blue-app.png)